jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (7) When performing their functions and exercising their powers, the disciplinary bodies must act in accordance with the rules of natural justice.

 ### 399 Complaints about conduct
-(1) A person who wishes to make a complaint about the conduct of a teacher, including complaints about possible breaches of the code of conduct prepared by the Education Council under section 387, must first make the complaint to the teacher's employer, unless one of the circumstances in subsection (2)﻿(a) to (d) applies.
+(1) A person who wishes to make a complaint about the conduct of a teacher, including complaints about possible breaches of the code of conduct prepared by the Teaching Council under section 387, must first make the complaint to the teacher's employer, unless one of the circumstances in subsection (2)﻿(a) to (d) applies.
-(2) Any person (including a parent, employer, or member of the Education Council) may, at any time, make a written complaint to the Education Council about the conduct of a teacher—
+(2) Any person (including a parent, employer, or member of the Teaching Council) may, at any time, make a written complaint to the Teaching Council about the conduct of a teacher—
   (a) if the complaint is about a teacher who is not currently employed by an employer; or (b) if the complainant considers, on reasonable grounds, that the employer will not be able to deal with the complaint effectively because of an actual or perceived conflict of interest; or
   (c) if the complaint has been made to the employer, but the complainant is not satisfied with the way in which the complaint is being, or was, dealt with; or